allenai/allennlp-demo/README.md

 ### Adding a New Model for an Existing Task

-Adding a new model for a task that exists in the demos is a one line change of code:
+It should only you to change a single line of code to add a new model for a task that already exists in the demos.

 1. Fork and clone [allennlp-demo](https://github.com/allenai/allennlp-demo) and follow the installation instructions.

 2. Modify the line that points to the saved model in `models.json`.
-For example, we can replace the link to the current textual entailment model `https://storage.googleapis.com/allennlp-public-models/decomposable-attention-elmo-2018.02.19.tar.gz` with the path to another archived AllenNLP model `my_model.tar.gz`.
+For example, we can replace the link to the current textual entailment model `https://storage.googleapis.com/allennlp-public-models/decomposable-attention-elmo-2018.02.19.tar.gz` with the path to another archived AllenNLP model `my_model.tar.gz` (where `my_model.tar.gz` is the model to interpret).
 Note that if you specify a relative path to the gzip file, the path should start from the root directory of the project (the directory with `app.py` in it).
-If you run the demo now, you should see your model and the corresponding interpretations and attacks visualized.
+If you start the demo, you should see your model and the corresponding interpretation and attack visualizations.

-3. If you want to add another model option for a task, instead of replacing the existing model, see the NER and reading comprehension demos, where a radio button is added.
+3. If you want to add a model as an additional option (e.g., for side-by-side comparisons), you can add a radio button to toggle between models instead of replacing the existing model.
+See the NER and reading comprehension demos for an example.

-### Creating a Demo for a New Task
+### Creating a demo for a new task

-If your task is not implemented in the AllenNLP demos, we will need to create the code to run the model predictions, as well as the front-end JavaScript/HTML to display its predictions and interpretations.
+If your task is not implemented in the AllenNLP demos, we will need to create code to query the model, as well as the create the front-end JavaScript/HTML to display the predictions, interpretations, and attacks.
 We will use Sentiment Analysis as a running example.

 Here is a [pull request](https://github.com/allenai/allennlp-demo/commit/149d068ccb970d93c1eaf93618a5b16c08cd6582) that implements the below steps.
-Feel free to follow that code as a guide.
+Feel free to follow that PR as a guide.

 1. Fork and clone [allennlp-demo](https://github.com/allenai/allennlp-demo) and follow the installation instructions.